January 25th, 2017

 - 1 peeled yellow onion, cut in thirds

-- 1 ½ TBS. sea salt
+- 1 TBS. plus 1 tsp. sea salt

-- 2 TBS. apple cider vinegar -OR- lemon juice
+- 2 TBS. apple cider vinegar, or lemon juice

 CROCK POT METHOD: Same ingredients as above, except you will need to simmer on medium for 48-72 hours and keep adding water as it escapes from under the lid.

-STOVE TOP METHOD: I do not recommend as I don’t like the idea of leaving the burner on for 3 days, but it can be done, as Grandma had no pressure cooker.
+STOVE TOP METHOD: I do not recommend as I don’t like the idea of leaving the burner on for 3 days, but it can be done, as Grandma Astrid had no pressure cooker.
 The length of time (72 hours) gives the cooking process long enough to leach out all the nutrition from the bones.

 (As you can imagine, the pressure cooker is much more efficient and faster with the broth making process.
-It quickly reaches temperatures higher than boiling and produces paleo bone broth with the best “gel” consistency of all the methods I have used.
+It quickly reaches temperatures higher than boiling and produces Paleo Bone Broth with the best “gel” consistency of all the methods I have used.
 Your finished broth when cooled to refrigerator temp will be gelatinous in texture, like softened jello.)

-Bonus: Organic Tallow on Paleo Bone Broth
+Bonus: Organic Tallow along with Paleo Bone Broth